 Internxt Pricing & Value

-Internxt has a handful of plans if you want to purchase additional cloud storage space.
-All plans are a one-year subscription, though there are lifetime options.
-The Essential plan has 1TB of storage and costs $2.20 per month.
-The Premium 3TB plan costs $4.40 per month and the Ultimate plan gives you 5TB for just $6.60 per month.
+The Essential plan has 1TB of storage and costs $1.30 per month.
+The Premium 3TB plan costs $2.60 per month and the Ultimate plan gives you 5TB for just $3.90 per month.

 Why We Don’t Recommend Apple iCloud Drive on iPhone

-iPhone users may have read this article and wondered why we didn’t include iCloud Drive, which is Apple’s built-in cloud storage option that comes on every device.
+iPhone users may read this article and wonder why we didn’t include iCloud Drive, which is Apple’s built-in cloud storage option that comes on every device.
 To its credit, iCloud Drive works seamlessly with Apple products, is easy to use and offers affordable upgrade plans.
 You can check out our iCloud Drive review for more information.

 The main reason we can’t recommend iCloud Drive is that it pales in comparison to the cloud storage providers in the above list.
 It has far fewer features and limited file sharing, and it isn’t a great option for anyone who needs better privacy or collaboration tools.